unkerpete/GAproj1/readme.md

 HTML, CSS, vanilla Javascript, css elements from getbootstrap.com

 ## How to use
-<p>The interface will allow a user to add a name individually or a group of names(separated by a space) to their screen.
+The interface will allow a user to add a name individually or a group of names(separated by a space) to their screen.
 Names added will also be attached with its own delete feature for user to remove names.
-User then enters a limited choice of the size (number of members) of the sub-group that they want to split their main group into.</p>
+User then enters a limited choice of the size (number of members) of the sub-group that they want to split their main group into.

-<p>User can then click to generate the first session of randomised sub-grouping and click again for subsequent sessions of randomised sub-grouping.
+User can then click to generate the first session of randomised sub-grouping and click again for subsequent sessions of randomised sub-grouping.

 **Limitations and unsolved problems will be explained below.**